RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 Next, we want to acquire the bam files.
 The bam files for the tutorial dataset can be downloaded from our FTP-Server:

-.. note:: we provide both a .zip and a .tar.gz file.
+.. note:: We provide both a .zip and a .tar.gz file.
 We recommend the .tar.gz file as most linux systems can decompress them via commandline by default.

 .. code-block:: bash